sd17fall/softdes.web/notes/genefinder-solutions.md

 ## `longest_ORF`

-I've added two examples for the case where there's no ORF, to illustrate why you might want to use `print` in this case – because a function that returns None doesn't print anything, which can be confusing to read.
+I've added two different examples to test that the function returns `None` when there's no ORF.
+(Normally you'd add one or the other.)
+This is to illustrate why you might want to use `print` when writing the doctest for a function that is expected to return `None`.
+Evaluating a function that returns `None` in the Python prompt (and therefore within a doctest example) doesn't print anything.
+This can be confusing to read.

 ```python